icerpc/icerpc-docs/pages/icerpc/slic-transport/connection-closure.md

 ## What's connection closure?

-Connection closure is either graceful or abortive.
-Once a connection is closed, no more data is exchanged between the client and server.
-Graceful or abortive connection closure can be initiated by the client or server.
-In both cases, the application must:
+Connection closure is either graceful or abortive and can be initiated by the client or server.
+Violations of the protocol lead to an abortive close.

-- Stop accepting or creating streams.

-- Consider opened streams closed.

-Creating or accepting a stream, reading or writing data on a stream must fail once the connection is closed.
-If the duplex connection is lost or because of a protocol error, the application must abort the connection.
+Once the connection closure is initiated, opened streams can be considered immediately closed.
+More specifically, [StreamReadsClosed][stream-reads-closed-frame] and [StreamWritesClosed][stream-writes-closed-frame] frames must not be exchanged for opened stream when the connection is closed.

 ## Graceful connection closure

-Graceful connection closure shouldn't wait for streams to be closed.
-If the application wants communications on the streams to cease first, it's responsible for closing the streams then wait for their closure before closing the connection.

-The closure of the connection on the client follows these steps:
+A client closes the connection as follows:

-1. It sends a [Close][close-frame] frame to the server.
+1. Send a [Close][close-frame] frame to the server.

-2. It shuts down writes on the duplex connection.
+2. Shutdown writes on the duplex connection.

-3. Upon receiving the Close frame and the  writes shutdown notification, the server shuts down writes on the duplex connection and considers the connection closed.
+3. Wait for server to shutdown writes on the duplex connection.

-4. Upon receiving the writes shutdown notification, the client considers the connection closed.
+Once the client gets the server's writes shutdown notification, it considers the connection closed.

 The following sequence diagram shows the interactions between the client and server when the connection closure is initiated by the client: